 MICL has been writing WFP business since 1993.
-It represented approximately 1% (2019: 1%) of Gross Written Premium in 2020.
+It represented approximately 1% (2020: 1%) of Gross Written Premium in 2021.
 MICL provides WFP insurance cover to a major motor finance company, either on a direct basis or as specialist reinsurer in markets where MICL does not have a licence to underwrite directly.
 The policy protects the wholesale finance provider's exposure to losses from damage to, or loss of, vehicle stock whilst in the custody and control of the dealer or at agreed off-site storage sites.
 Claims patterns can be higher frequency/low severity (e.g. minor theft losses) or lower frequency/higher severity (e.g. hail or fire loss).

-MICL underwrites WFP in the UK (71% (2019: 52%)), and mainland Europe (29% (2019: 48%)).
+MICL underwrites WFP in the UK only following Brexit.
+The premium in the year was derived from UK (95% (2020: 71%)), and mainland Europe due to premium adjustments on expiring policies (5% (2020: 29%)).
 The policy provides material damage cover only.